-Health insurance claims databases generally include information on beneficiary demographics (e.g. age, sex, geographic region, salary), beneficiary utilization patterns (including health services accessed and potentially also the health condition being treated), and total and out-of-pocket expenditures for health services across providers.
+Health insurance claims databases generally include beneficiary demographic information (e.g. age, sex, geographic region, salary), beneficiary utilization patterns (including health services accessed and potentially also the health condition being treated), and total and out-of-pocket expenditures for health services across providers.
 These data, while primarily collected for administrative and financial payment purposes rather than for research, can be analyzed for a number of purposes.
-First, by comparing with population demographics from census data which are available for every country as well as survey datasets managed by national statistics offices, it is possible to identify gaps in beneficiary enrollment by age, sex, and socioeconomic indicators at the regional level.84 6Such analyses will link the claims data Moreover, these data also allow for subnational level analyses.
-Second, understanding the take-up of services by health condition can help to understand the financial burden of each disease.
-In high-income countries, such analyses of national insurance programs have been used by policymakers to better understand health spending prioritization and how to control health care costs.9–11 Furthermore, they have even been linked to disease registries and prevalence estimates to understand the relationship between disease burden and spending, and factors driving spending.9,12 linking their claims data to other survey datasets managed by the national statistics offices?
-Such links or combinations with household survey and population census datasets would be powerful

-Third, equity-focused analyses can identify utilization and spending patterns and gaps across age, sex, income, and geography.
-For example, a recent study of Tanzania’s National Health Insurance Fund found that only five hospitals in Dar es Salaam out of a total of 7390 health centers accounted for 30% of total program spending.8 Fourth, these analyses can inform policymakers on the financial sustainability of programs including by highlighting the spending breakdown for primary and preventive care compared with tertiary and specialist care, and by allowing for projections over time and scaled up to the full country population.5–7 Finally, analyses of health insurance claims can be used for understanding health care quality and identifying opportunities for quality improvement.13 Despite this, no African health insurance program has published any comprehensive and comparable assessments of spending on diseases, by age and sex.
+First, by comparing enrollment patterns with population demographics from census data which are available for every country as well as survey datasets such as the Demographic and Health Surveys (DHS) and Multiple Indicator Cluster Surveys (MICS), it is possible to identify gaps in beneficiary enrollment by age, sex, and socioeconomic indicators at the regional level.
+Such analyses have been undertaken using survey data alone in countries such as Ghana which have comprehensive national surveys identifying health insurance enrollment,8 but countries could also leverage enrollment data from claims databases for this purpose if it were available.
+Second, using claims data for equity-focused analyses can identify utilization and spending patterns and gaps across age, sex, income, and geography.
+For example, a recent study of Tanzania’s National Health Insurance Fund found that just five hospitals in Dar es Salaam out of a total of 7390 health centers accounted for 30% of total program spending.6 Third, understanding the take-up of services by health condition can help to understand the financial burden of each disease.
+In high-income countries, such analyses of national insurance programs have been used by policymakers to better understand not only gaps in coverage but also health spending prioritization and how to control health care costs.9–11 Furthermore, they have even been linked to disease registries and prevalence estimates to understand the relationship between disease burden and spending, and factors driving spending.9,12 Fourth, these analyses can inform policymakers on the financial sustainability of programs including by highlighting the spending breakdown for primary and preventive care compared with tertiary and specialist care, and by allowing for projections over time and scaled up to the full country population.5–7 Finally, analyses of health insurance claims could be used for understanding health care quality and identifying opportunities for quality improvement.13 However, despite the enormous potential for these analyses, no African health insurance program has published any comprehensive and comparable assessments of spending by disease, demographic group and/or region.

 Why have claims data not been analyzed historically?